 New York shares a 445-mile border with Canada.
-This bill would prevent slaughter shippers from using NY's interstates, backroads, and border crossings as pipelines to transport horses to Ontario and Quebec slaughterhouses and abbatoirs.
-Cutting off this slaughter pipeline would have an outsized beneficial effect nationally, with New York as a national initiator and leader in stopping equine slaughter.
+This bill will prevent slaughter shippers from using NY's interstates, backroads, and border crossings as pipelines to transport horses to Ontario and Quebec slaughterhouses and abattoirs.
+Cutting off this slaughter pipeline will have a beneficial effect nationally, with New York as a national initiator and leader in stopping equine slaughter.

-This bill would be a powerful tool to prevent animal suffering, to help ensure no contaminated meat from New York State is consumed by humans or animals, and to help to prevent theft and illicit trafficking of horses.

-For the foregoing reasons, the Committee on Animals and the Law SUPPORTS the passage and enactment of this legislation.
+This bill will be a powerful tool to prevent animal suffering, to help ensure no contaminated meat from New York State is consumed by humans or animals, and to help prevent theft and illicit trafficking of horses.
+Based on the foregoing, the Committee on Animals and the Law supports the enactment of this legislation and urges the Governor to sign S2163B/A5109A.
+If you have any questions, or seek further information please contact NYSBA's General Counsel, David Miranda, who can be reached at dmiranda@nysba.org, 518-487-5524.